-This data is submitted in an effort to meet statutory requirements.
-It is administrative data not clinical data and is utilized primarily for billing purposes.
-Conclusions drawn could be erroneous due to reporting constrants, subjectifity in assignment of codes, system mapping and normal clerical error.
-Most errors are due to invalid condition codes or the present on admission code is missing; however this information did not map correctly in submission of state data or did not meet time constraints necessary for coding audit corrections.
-All erroneous zip codes, country codes and addresses for unnamed patients were corrected to the best of my ability and resources.
+This data is submitted in an effort to meet stautory requirements.
+It is administrative data not clinical data and is utilized for administrative decisions.
+Conclusions drawn could be erroneous due to reporting constraints, subjectivity in assignment of codes, system mapping and normal clerical error.